Dexter by Design: Characters

 Kyle Chutsky: A former government operative (from an unknown agency) who lost a hand and a foot in the events described in Dearly Devoted Dexter.
 Boyfriend of Deborah Morgan.

 Brandon Weiss: A Canadian citizen who lives in Miami and kills people as a form of avant-garde art, motivated by a desire for revenge against the Miami tourist board, a former employer.

 Rita Morgan: Dexter's new wife and mother to Cody and Astor.
 Rita is completely unaware of Dexter's double life.

 Cody and Astor: Rita's son and daughter.
 Both children were traumatized having been abused by their drug addict father, Rita's husband.
 Dexter knows that they are both showing the same signs of sociopathy that he did at that age, and has promised to teach them how to kill in the same way that Harry taught him.

 Major themes

 The themes in Dexter by Design include the morality of taking human life and provides commentary on the human condition from an "outsider's point of view", both of which are common to the Dexter series of novels.
 The major themes of this particular novel are the arts, specifically modern and experimental art.

 Dexter by Design briefly mentions internet fame, and includes several references to YouTube.

-Literary significance and reception
+Reception

 Dexter by Design received a very positive response from critics, as opposed to the less than favourable reviews of the previous entry in the series.